ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### docker compose

-`docker compose` is a tool for defining and running multiple containers at once using docker.
-Defining, starting, stopped and upgrading dozens of containers all at once is reduced to a single command.
-It ships with docker itself and requires no extra configuration.
+`docker compose` defines and runs multiple containers at once.
+It reduces starting, stopping, and upgrading many containers to a single command.
+It ships with Docker and requires no extra configuration.

-Here's an example `compose.yaml` file for a simple nginx webserver deployment (yep, that's the code used to deploy the site you're viewing right now!).
+Here is an example `compose.yaml` file for a simple nginx webserver deployment.
+This is the same basic pattern used to deploy the site you are reading now.

 ```
 ---